kanmwangi2/Cheetah-Reporter/DEPLOYMENT_GUIDE.md

 **When running `firebase init`, you'll be prompted with several questions.
 Select exactly these options:**

 1. **Which Firebase features do you want to set up?**
+   - Use ARROW KEYS to navigate, SPACE to select/deselect
+   - **ONLY SELECT THESE TWO:**
-   - Press SPACE to select: `Firestore: Deploy rules and create indexes for Firestore`
+     - `◉ Firestore: Deploy rules and create indexes for Firestore`
-   - Press SPACE to select: `Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys`
+     - `◉ Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys`
+   - **DO NOT SELECT:** Functions, Storage, Emulators, Data Connect, or any other services
    - Press ENTER to continue

 2. **Please select an option:**